clamsproject/clams-python/documentation/introduction.rst

     clams develop --help

 The newly created project will have a ``README.md`` file that explains how to develop and deploy the app.
 Here we will explain the basic structure of the project.
-Developing a CLAMS app has three (or four depending on what is the underlying analyzer) major components.
+Developing a CLAMS app has three (or four depending on the underlying analyzer) major components.

 #.
 (Writing computational analysis code, or use existing code in Python)
 #.
 Make the analyzer to speak MMIF by wrapping with :class:`clams.app.ClamsApp`.